What is Yoga?

-So, the meaning of the Sanskrit word Yoga is “union” or “to join”.
-Joining means making one out of two or more.
+The meaning of “Yoga” in Sanskrit is “union” or “to join” or “to yoke”.
+Joining means merging two or more into one.

-There are different layers of the idea of union.
+There are different levels to the idea of union.

-It can be referred to the union of people.
-This is demonstrated by practicing Yoga as a community, encountering each other with compassion and without judgment, seeing the light within others and ourselves, learning egolessness and realizing that together we are part of something bigger.
-Usually we begin and end a class with “Namaste”, which means “the divine in me greets the divine in you and thus, I know that we are one”.
-This also shows the idea of universal sister- and brotherhood.
+It can refer to union between people.
+This is manifested by practicing Yoga as a community, encountering each other with compassion and without judgment, seeing the light within others and in ourselves, learning egolessness and realizing that, together, we are part of something bigger.
+Usually we begin and end each class with “Namaste”, which means “the divine in me greets the divine in you and thus, I know that we are one”.
+This ritual also promotes universal sister- and brotherhood.

-Furthermore, Yoga is about self-development and self-realization.
+On a second level, Yoga is about self-development and self-realization.
 The tools we have for this are the body and the mind.
 Since physical imbalances are mostly related to mental imbalances and vice versa, understanding that body and mind are correlated and creating balance within these dimensions is key.
-The conscious breath is a tool to connect body and mind.
+Conscious breathing is a tool to connect body and mind.

-Another layer is the universal consciousness joining the individual consciousness, the body-mind-complex.
-In other words, the individual person as energy aims at becoming one with the divine energy.
-Thus, the ultimate goal of Yoga is reaching wholeness, fulfillment, happiness, unconditional love for oneself and others, freedom and peace which leads to enlightenment or to awakening.
+Another level promotes the fusion of universal consciousness with individual consciousness, the body-mind-complex.
+In other words, the individual, as energy, aims at become one with the divine energy.
+Thus, the ultimate goal of Yoga is to reach wholeness, fulfillment, happiness, unconditional love for oneself and for others, and freedom and peace leading to enlightenment or to awakening.

 So, in a nutshell, what is the goal of Yoga?

 It can be said that the goal of yogic practices is a smooth energy flow within our body, which allows us to direct our attention inwards.
-By observing our thoughts, we become aware of them, reflect on them, are able to let go of old belief systems and obtain new perspectives.
-Due to the balance between our mind and our body, we reveal our true nature, regain our sense of basic trust and unfold self-love – which is the basis of all love there is.
+By observing our thoughts, we become aware of them, reflect on them and are able to let go of old belief systems and develop new perspectives.
+Thanks to the balance between our mind and our body, we reveal our true nature, regain our sense of basic trust and unfold self-love – which is the basis of all love.

-What does Yoga as a holistic approach comprise?
+What does Yoga as a holicstic approach comprise?